Inbound Marketing

 Use SEO: This is possibly the most crucial of steps for a successful inbound marketing campaign.
 Optimizing for search means utilizing relevant keywords that align best with the most-searched user queries.

 It also involves creating high quality content that accurately targets your audience’s intent.
 Remember to prioritize on-page SEO as well such as meta tags (page titles, meta descriptions, headers, etc).
-Optimize any images used as well with the inclusion of alt text.
+Optimise any images used as well with the inclusion of alt text.

 Technical aspects such as site speed, mobile friendliness, and a secure HTTPS can enhance the user experience and improve your site’s trustworthiness.